sunsided/blazor-desktop-avalonia/README.md

 YouTube video for the inspiration.
 It relies on a Windows Forms application to include the web view however, so its proposed solution currently only runs on Windows.

+Apart from Avalonia, the original epic on Blazor Desktop support, [dotnet/maui#2536](https://github.com/dotnet/maui/issues/2536), further states that first class Linux support is currently not planned but might be added in the future.

 [Avalonia UI]: https://github.com/AvaloniaUI/Avalonia
 [WebViewControl-Avalonia]: https://github.com/OutSystems/WebView
 [CefGlue]: https://github.com/OutSystems/CefGlue